updated

 Cultural exchange and learning opportunities

 In São Sebastião, you will get to experience the local food and way of life and interact with a loving community.
-We’re only steps away from the beach!
+We are about 1,5 kilometer away from the beach!

 This region offers many attractions: beautiful beaches, great surfing, adventurous hikes, crystal clear fresh water pools and waterfalls and breathtaking excursions to many islands.